jcarouth/carouth.com/source/_posts/netlify-function-mailchimp.md

 </div>
 ```

-To wire the form to the data object we will need a couple more properties.
+To wire the form's UI to the data object we will need a couple more properties.
 Namely we need one property to bind to the email input field, `email`, and we need a second to store a message indicating whether the sign up was successful or resulted in an error, `message`.
 The message will be bound to the element which currently reads "Thanks for subscribing!
 Check your email to confirm.".

 ```html
 <div class="max-w-4xl md:flex mx-auto py-8 md:space-x-6">